 Ever wondered what a pharmaceutical engineer does on a daily basis and what skills are required for the role?
 We sat down with Robin to shed light on these questions and get a glimpse into his work.
 As a pharmaceutical process engineer, Robin focuses on optimizing the performance of cutting-edge pharmaceutical inspection machines like Visual Inspection and CCIT machines.
 His responsibilities include programming vision software, qualifying new products on inspection lines, optimizing hardware and software parameters, enhancing the high voltage inspection process for detecting leaking containers, reducing false reject rates, and ensuring a high detection rate of defects while optimizing yield.

-What does your job as a pharmaceutical process engineer involve?
+What a job as a pharmaceutical process engineer involves

 "I carry out vision-technical process optimisations on high-tech pharmaceutical inspection machines such as Visual Inspection and Container Closure Integrity Testing (CCIT) machines.
 This includes:

-• Qualification of new products on new or existing Inspection Lines by using both defect test kits and good samples
+• Qualifying new products: qualification of new products on new or existing Inspection lines by using both defect test kits and good samples

-• Optimising both hardware and software parameters to ensure a smooth product handling and image capture of the products
+• Optimizing machine parameters: adjusting hardware and software settings to ensure a smooth product handling and image capture of the products

-• Optimising the High Voltage Inspection process to ensure a good detection of leaking containers on CCIT machine
+• Enhancing High Voltage Inspection: optimising the High Voltage Inspection process to ensure a good detection of leaking containers on CCIT machines

-• Reducing False Reject Rates and optimising yield on AVI and CCIT machines while maintaining a high detection rate of defects
+• Reducing False Reject Rates: fine-tuning Automated Visual Inspection (AVI) and CCIT machines to decrease incorrect rejections while maintaining high defect detection rates.

 "I studied Industrial Automation at KU Leuven Campus Geel.
 I have always been fascinated by processes and in discovering ways to improve them.
 Therefore, Industrial Engineering was an obvious choice for me.
 My role as a process engineer in the pharmaceutical industry offers me the perfect opportunity to put my skills and knowledge into practice."

-What do you like about your job as process engineer?
+What Robin loves about his job as process engineer

 At eyetec, we are proud to have dedicated professionals like Robin who contribute their expertise and passion to deliver exceptional results for our clients.